Rincon del Socorro

 Southern Iberá (The Iberá Marshlands, Argentina)

-A wonderful estancia 3˝ hours south of Posadas on the edge of the Ibera Wetlands.
-The former cattle ranch set in 12,000 hectares was recently purchased by the ecologist Douglas Tomkins along with 2 other estancias in the area (Batel and San Alonso) and converted into a private nature reserve.
-The main building has been stylishly refurbished and features a comfortable lounge, with plenty of information on the surrounding wildlife and environmental issues, a well stocked bar and dining room.
-Outside there is small pool and separate building where they cook the evening meals.
-Food is excellent, all organic and homegrown in the impressive gardens that have been built towards the staff quarters.
-Access to the estancia is via a very bumpy road (especially in the rainy season) from either Posadas or Mercedes or by private plane.
+A wonderful estancia on the southern edge of the Iberá wetlands.
+The 12,000 hectare former cattle ranch was acquired by the ecologist Douglas Tompkins together with two other local estancias in the area (Batel and San Alonso) and converted into a private nature reserve.
+The main building features a comfortable lounge, with plenty of information on the surrounding wildlife and environmental issues, a well-stocked bar and dining room.
+Outside is a small pool and separate building for barbecues.
+Food is excellent, all organic and home grown in the impressive kitchen gardens.
+Access to the estancia is via a gravel road from either Posadas or Mercedes, or by private plane.

-Activities range from guided walks and boat trips through the channels to riding and biking within the grounds.
-If the plane is at the estancia, visits to Estancia San Alonso, on its own island deep within the wetlands, or to the working Estancia Batel can also be arranged.
+Activities range from guided walks and boat trips through open channels to riding and biking within the grounds.
+If their plane is at the estancia, visits to Estancia San Alonso, on its own island deep within the wetlands, or to the working Estancia Batel can sometimes be arranged.

 There are 6 immaculate en suite rooms in the main building and 3 cabins within the grounds.

 A wonderful estancia that really stands out in terms of quality and wildlife (over 300 species of birds alone).